quiltdata/quilt/docs/technical-reference.md

 (1/8 of the VPC CIDR)
 - (1/8 of the VPC CIDR is free)

-> Your Quilt instance contains _exactly one_ application load balancer that is
-> either inward or internet-facing.

-> If you provide the private subnets they are expected to route outbound
-> requests to AWS services via a NAT Gateway.

 > For cost-sensitive deployments, Quilt ECS services can be configured to use
 > a single AZ.